aspittel/intention-journal/README.md

 ```

 The above command will run every day at 8:50 AM if your folder is in the directory code with the folder name journal!
 You can edit this to be at a different time, to only run on week days, or at a different folder on your computer!

+Right now, each day a file will generate in a "morning" folder in the project directory with the file named with the current date.